Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 This model is a generator for creating images like the Flair MRIs based on BraTS 2016 and 2017 data.
 It was trained as a 2d latent diffusion model and accepts Gaussian random noise as inputs to produce an image output.
 The `train_autoencoder.json` file describes the training process of the variational autoencoder with GAN loss.
 The `train_diffusion.json` file describes the training process of the 2D latent diffusion model.

 **This is a demonstration network meant to just show the training process for this sort of network with MONAI.
-To achieve better performance, users need to use larger dataset like Brats21.**
+To achieve better performance, users need to use larger dataset like [Brats 2021](https://www.synapse.org/#!Synapse:syn25829067/wiki/610865).**

 ## Install the dependency of MONAI generative models
 [MONAI generative models](https://github.com/Project-MONAI/GenerativeModels) can be installed by